insaliujia/ParticleSwarmOpt/README.md

 No tool box is needed.
 Add the path to your Matlab, then you can use it.

-This code cannot do discrete search.
+This code cannot do discrete search and do not support multi-objective optimization.

 For the text functions please check this websit: